shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/2-name-resolution-issues.md

 # Module 02: Troubleshoot name resolution issues in Microsoft Azure

+## Lab Scenario

+You work as a network engineer for Contoso, a company that relies on Microsoft Azure for its infrastructure.
+Users have reported issues accessing VM1 and VM2.
+Contoso's Azure environment consists of two virtual networks, VNet1 and VNet2, interconnected via peering.
+Your role as a network engineer is to diagnose and resolve these network-related problems to ensure seamless communication between VM1, VM2, and VM3.
+The tasks in this lab guide you through the troubleshooting process, from diagnosing networking issues to examining the IP configuration, testing network connectivity, and resolving any DNS-related problems.

+## Objectives

+Upon completing this lab, you will be able to:

+- Diagnose and troubleshoot name resolution issues between Azure virtual machines.
+- Examine and configure the Internet Protocol settings for virtual machines.
+- Test network connectivity using the 'ping' command.
+- Inspect Azure resource groups and identify configuration issues.
+- Resolve connection issues by linking private DNS zones to virtual networks.
+- Inspect the Domain Name System (DNS) name table and ensure name resolution.

 ## Estimated timing: 60 minutes

 You work for Contoso as a network engineer, and users are complaining that they cannot access VM1 or VM2.
 You have configured two Azure virtual networks: VNet1 and VNet2.
 They are connected with peering.